dead-claudia/thallium/README.md

     - Travis has been having OSX issues lately, making debugging these errors a little harder.
 2. Add diff support to all existing reporters
 3. Create DOM reporter
-4. Document all the assertions
-5. Support flaky tests via first-class retries
+4. Support flaky tests via first-class retries
     - This is a requirement to self-host the runner
-6. Move `thallium/match` and `thallium/assert` implementations out of core
+5. Move `thallium/match` and `thallium/assert` implementations out of core

 **0.4:**